Jungjiwoo1028/Voca/README.md

 # My Voca

-It is a simple voca application created to review the Redux.
+It is a simple [voca app](https://jungjiwoo1028.github.io/Voca/) created to review the Redux.